Conjectural Variations in Competitive Dynamic Pricing: A Learning Foundation via Experimentation Design and Feedback

-Our main theoretical result shows that, under certain conditions on demand, when each seller follows the simple bandit-feedback pricing procedure described above, the resulting price sequence converges to a CV equilibrium, even though sellers never observe competitors’ prices and never explicitly reason about competitors’ reactions.
-Moreover, the limiting conjecture matrix is not imposed as an exogenous behavioral primitive; instead, it is endogenously determined by the statistical structure of experimentation.
-When experimentation is correlated across sellers, a seller’s own price perturbations systematically co-occur with competitors’ perturbations.
-Because the seller does not observe competitors’ prices, her demand estimation effectively treats rivals’ contemporaneous price movements as unobserved covariates.
-This generates a systematic omitted-variable-type bias: some of the demand change driven by competitors’ price movements is mistakenly attributed to the seller’s own price change.
-We prove that, as the algorithm learns from an increasing amount of data and experimentation magnitudes shrink, the resulting biased demand estimates lead sellers to behave as if competitors’ prices co-move with their own according to a particular conjecture matrix, and the limiting prices coincide with the corresponding CV equilibrium.
-In this sense, correlated experimentation provides a learning foundation for conjectural variations: the same statistical dependence that generates bias in demand learning also determines the conjectures that characterize the static equilibrium approached by the learning dynamics.
-Interestingly, when experimentation is uncorrelated across sellers, the bias mechanism disappears, the induced conjectures are zero, and the same learning dynamics converge to the Nash equilibrium of the underlying static pricing game.
+When experimentation is correlated across sellers, the price variation observed by a seller may systematically co-occur with the perturbations of rivals whose prices she does not observe.
+Because these unobserved rival prices are omitted from the seller's demand regression, her demand estimation effectively treats their contemporaneous price movements as unobserved covariates.
+This generates a systematic omitted-variable-type bias: some of the demand change driven by unobserved competitors' price movements is mistakenly attributed to the prices included in the seller's fitted demand model, including her own price.
+We prove that, as the algorithm learns from an increasing amount of data and experimentation magnitudes shrink, the resulting biased demand estimates lead sellers to behave as if unobserved competitors' prices co-move with their own according to a particular conjecture matrix, and the limiting prices coincide with the corresponding CV equilibrium.
+In this sense, correlated experimentation and partial feedback provide a learning foundation for conjectural variations: the same statistical dependence that generates bias in demand learning also determines the conjectures that characterize the static equilibrium approached by the learning dynamics.
+Interestingly, when this learning bias vanishes, for example under full price feedback or when unobserved rivals' experimentation is asymptotically uncorrelated with the observed price variation, the induced conjectures are zero and the same learning dynamics converge to the Nash equilibrium of the underlying static pricing game.